About Our Team

 Prior to launching College Transitions, Andrew worked as a school counselor at Abington Senior High School in suburban Philadelphia, a college admissions consultant and blogger for Kaplan Test Prep, and as a research consultant at the federal level for the Congressional Advisory Committee on Student Financial Assistance.
 He is a professional member of the Independent Education Consultants Association (IECA), the Higher Education Consultants Association (HECA), and the National Association for College Admission Counseling (NACAC).

-When he is not working as a counselor, consultant, or author, Andrew volunteers as an alumnus interviewer for Georgetown University, helping the admissions team at his alma mater evaluate prospective students.
+In addition to his role as counselor, consultant, and author, Andrew previously served as an interviewer for Georgetown University, helping the admissions team at his alma mater evaluate prospective students.
 Andrew currently lives in Athens, Georgia with his wife, Eva, and daughters, Anna and Abigel.

 Dave has over a decade of professional experience in the field of education that includes work as a teacher and administrator at an award-winning high school located in suburban Philadelphia, an adjunct professor at Temple University, certified independent educational consultant, and author of a popular blog on college admissions for College Transitions as well as a host of other web and print publications.
-He is the co-author of the forthcoming book The Enlightened College Applicant: A New Approach to the Search and Admissions Process due out from Rowman and Littlefield in 2016.
+He is the co-author of the critically-acclaimed book The Enlightened College Applicant: A New Approach to the Search and Admissions Process, published by Rowman & Littlefield in 2016.

 Named a President’s Scholar while earning his B.A. in History from Temple University, Dave continued his education at Temple, earning a Master’s and Doctoral degree in Education.
-While a doctoral student, Dave completed his dissertation on the relationship between adolescent motivation and educational outcomes and published scholarship on how to successfully reach high school students with Teacher’s College Press.
+While a doctoral student, Dave completed his dissertation on the relationship between adolescent motivation and educational outcomes and published research through the National Council of Teachers of English.
 He holds a certificate in college counseling from The University of California—San Diego and is a member of the National Association for College Admission Counseling (NACAC).

 Dave lives in Lafayette Hill, PA with his wife Leslie, daughter Clara, and constantly growing family of rescue cats.
 When he’s not working, you can find him sitting in a pair of salvaged Veterans Stadium seats rooting for his beloved (and cursed) Philadelphia sports teams.